 Many Texas residents have considered the benefits of a prenuptial agreement.
 However, uncertainty or misconceptions prevents some individuals from going through with one.
-Though there is much about prenuptial agreements that may cause hang ups, there is some basic information that can help couples decide if a prenuptial agreement is the right choice for them.
-For couples with may assets, this choice can be the difference between losing much of one’s hard-earned wealth in a divorce and having a smooth and amicable separation.
+Though there is much about prenuptial agreements that may cause hang-ups, there is some basic information that can help couples decide if a prenuptial agreement is a right choice for them.
+For couples with many assets, this choice can be the difference between losing much of one’s hard-earned wealth in a divorce and having a smooth and amicable separation.

 For those with significant assets, a prenuptial agreement is simply a sound financial measure.
 Though a couple does not necessarily anticipate a divorce, by entering into a prenuptial agreement they ensure that if a high asset divorce occurs in the future, they will not be financially ruined.
 Attorneys are available to help couples decide whether or not a prenuptial agreement is right for them, and those considering marriage should fully explore the benefits and disadvantages of such an agreement in their situation.

 Source: FindLaw, “Can Prenuptial Agreements Help?” accessed on Nov.
 30, 2015